tripledes/thesheriff/doc/source/introduction.rst

   - *The Sheriff Domain package*
   - *The Sheriff Infrastructure package*

-- **Tools**: Details of the technologies used to make the infrastructure to work, the relations they have in the design with other classes and an analysis of the impact of modifying every technology used in the project.
+- **Technologies**: Details of the technologies used to make the infrastructure to work, the relations they have in the design with other classes and an analysis of the impact of modifying every technology used in the project.